ASA

 The Auxiliary Powered Sailplane Association (ASA) is pleased announce plans for the 2025 Parowan Soaring Camp in Utah.
 But first, please note the following details:

 1) We have limited space at Parowan so we extend invitations instead asking for entry applications.
 Previous year participants get first choice to be offered an invitation, and once we have an initial headcount we invite from a waiting list.
 The process will be started in February, including updating the waiting list.
-Please contact Dan Rihn (
+Please contact Dan Rihn (This email address is being protected from spambots.
+You need JavaScript enabled to view it.) if you would like to be added to the waiting list.

 2) The 2025 ASA Parowan Soaring Camp is a "Self Launch" only camp; "Self Launch" capability is required.
 The ASA enjoyed the presence of the towed gliders and pilots for many years, and initially, there were sustainer-style motorgliders the needed towing, too.
 But, when a ramp revision cut the number of tiedowns from 40+ to about 22, there was no longer room for our friends that require a tow.
 The increasing difficulty of securing a towplane and towpilot compounded the problem.